SamiraMHosseini/C-Class-Thread-Spawning-Patterns-using-Functors/README.md

 # C++ Concurrent Programming
-# C++ Example Code: Creating and Joining a Thread with Functors in a Class.
+# C++ Example Code: Creating and Joining a Thread with Functor in a Class.